Completing and submitting practice exercises

 • Remember, you don’t need to get everything right and it is OK if your document won’t render.
 Just try your best with each part of the exercise.

-• Complete this exercise from top to bottom.
-Blocks of code at the end of the document may depend on blocks from the beginning or middle so avoid skipping around.
+• Complete each exercise from top to bottom.
+Blocks of code at the end of the document may depend on blocks from the beginning or middle so don’t skip around.

 • If you get an error message, read it.
-If it doesn’t make sense, try looking it up.
+If it doesn’t make sense, try search the text of the message to find more information.
 R for Data Science reminds readers that Google is your friend.

 4 Committing your completed exercise to the repository